Content table

 Studies have shown that when there aren’t enough helpful Lactobacillus bacteria, it can make it harder to get pregnant.
 This is even more true in the case of treatments like IVF.

-So, keeping your vaginal pH level in check is important for overall vaginal health and disease control.
+Therefore, maintaining a healthy vaginal pH level is crucial for overall vaginal health and disease prevention.

-Lots of things can throw your pH balance off.
+Many factors can disrupt your pH balance.
 It’s not always a sign of a serious problem, but it’s good to be aware of what can cause changes in the vaginal environment.

 Monthly cycle